MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 ### Client deployment, installation, and setup

-- Teams on VDI isn't automatically updated in the way that non-VDI Teams clients are.
-You have to update the VM image at least once a month by installing a new MSI as described in the [Install the Teams desktop app on VDI](#install-the-teams-desktop-app-on-vdi) section.
+- With per-machine installation, Teams on VDI isn't automatically updated in the way that non-VDI Teams clients are.
+You have to update the VM image by installing a new MSI as described in the [Install the Teams desktop app on VDI](#install-the-teams-desktop-app-on-vdi) section.
+You must uninstall the current version to update to a newer version.
 - MacOs and Linux-based clients are not supported by Citrix at this time.
-- Dual installation **TBD**
+- Dual installation **TBD- Need content**

 ### Calling and meetings